Here's everything you need to know about the waterways of Cumberland Valley.

-Home of renowned fly-fishermen like Ed Shenk, and known for famous fly-fishing streams including the Yellow Breeches Creek, LeTort Spring Run or Big Spring Creek, fly-fishermen have been traversing the Cumberland Valley since the 18th century.
-Our scenic streams range from all-tackle Approved Trout Waters to fly-fishing only and no-harvest sections.
-This area is rife with Class-A Fly-Fishing waters - the highest quality in the state for wild trout fly-fishing.
+Home of renowned fly-fishermen like Ed Shenk and known for famous fly-fishing streams, including the Yellow Breeches Creek, LeTort Spring Run, and Big Spring Creek, fly-fishermen have been traversing the Cumberland Valley since the 18th century.
+Our scenic streams range from all-tackle Approved Trout Waters to fly-fishing-only and no-harvest sections.
+This area is rife with Class-A Fly-Fishing waters, the highest quality in the state for wild trout fly-fishing.

 Discover what makes Cumberland Valley's Carlisle a Trout Town in the article that appeared in American Fly Fishing magazine here.

 Our pristine waters are a rare gem among the historically polluted waterways of the East Coast.
 Geographically, our fertile soil and limestone bed concentration has made the waters suitable for a multitude of healthy fly hatches, specifically mayflies and caddisflies.
-Spring-fed streams (lovingly referred to as limestoners, due to the type of stone influencing the waters) keep a fairly constant year-round water temperature of 56 degrees, ideal for wild, breeding populations of trout, and year-round fishing opportunities.
-Fishermen especially enjoy fishing in May, when the fish bugs are most active, and October, when fall foliage is at its peak beauty.
+Spring-fed streams (lovingly referred to as limestoners, due to the type of stone influencing the waters) keep a fairly constant year-round water temperature of 56 degrees, ideal for wild, breeding populations of trout and year-round fishing opportunities.
+Fishermen especially enjoy fishing in May, when the fish bugs are most active, and in October, when fall foliage is at its peak beauty.

-Fishermen can expect to find three types of trout in Cumberland Valley streams: brook, brown and rainbow.
+Fishermen can expect to find three types of trout in Cumberland Valley streams: brook, brown, and rainbow.
 Brook trout are commonly thought of as the prettiest of the three types of trout and are the Pennsylvania State Fish.
 Brown trout are the predominant trout found in our waters.
-Although they are not a native fish, both wild and stocked can be found.
+Although they are not native fish, both wild and stocked can be found.
 Rainbow trout are usually stocked and tend to be the largest of the three types of trout and the easiest to catch.

 Yellow Breeches Creek

-Down the road from Allenberry and located along Children's Lake, TCO Outdoors is a hotspot for all the gear, equipment and guide services you'll need, and is settled between the Appalachian Trail Conservancy and Children's Lake.
-This outdoor shop offers a broad array of flies, fishing equipment and other outdoor gear, as well as expert advice.
+Down the road from Allenberry and located along Children's Lake, TCO Outdoors is a hotspot for all the gear, equipment, and guide services you'll need.
+This outdoor shop offers a broad array of flies, fishing equipment, other outdoor gear, and expert advice.
 Fishing guides can be procured with advance notice, and fishing licenses are available on-site.